wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory11.png" width="70%"></p>

 In practice, most engineers use some kind of CAD software to avoid doing the geometry puzzle.
-In addition to the perimeter reduction, there are two additional consequences that's not often not talked about:
+In addition to the perimeter reduction, there are two additional consequences that are not often not talked about:

 * The addition of openings may shift the perimeter centroid.
 * The addition of opening may rotate the principal axes.
 For example, the section above on the right must be rotated 28 degrees to its principal orientation - where $I_{xy}=0$ - otherwise equilibrium will not hold.
 We will elaborate further in Nuance #6.

 > [!NOTE]
 > wthisj allows an arbitrary number of rectangular openings to be added with the `PunchingShearSection.add_opening(xo, yo, width, depth)` method.
-A warning will be printed to console if the openings is further than 4h away because the specified opening can technically be ignored.
+A warning will be printed to console if the openings is further than 4h away because the specified opening can be ignored.
 In the back end, each opening is converted into a $\theta$ deletion range.
 Then, using polar coordinate system, all perimeter fibers falling within the $\theta$ deletion range are removed from the model.